betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ## Q & A Webinar, September 9, 2020

-### Slides and recording will be posted after webinar
+### Slides will be poster before the webinar; recording will be posted after the webinar
 Check out slides from last year:  [Slides (pdf)](https://doi.org/10.6084/m9.figshare.9883013)

 ## Application Questions